 - Natria and Roundup both require repeat applications to kill larger vines, woody plants, and shrubs.

 Although individual results may vary, the weed-killing power of Natria and Roundup are very similar.
-It’s important to note that since both weed killers are non-selective, they will damage any turf grass they are applied to.
+It’s important to note that since both weed killers are non-selective, they will damage any turf grass or ornamental plants they are applied to.

 Natria vs. Roundup: Which Kills Weeds Faster?